ariasarch/MPS_1.0.0/README.md

 The export includes a timestamp and all processing parameters, ensuring full reproducibility.

+---

+## Parameter Tuning Philosophy

+One of the most common questions when using MPS is: how do I know which parameters to adjust, and when?
+Understanding the overall architecture of the pipeline helps answer this.

+**Steps 1–5 are initialization.** Their job is to give the CNMF algorithm a well-structured starting point.
+In principle, a CNMF could be run from random initialization, but it would take far longer to converge and might settle into a suboptimal local minimum — analogous to searching for a mountain peak when you've only been shown a small window of the landscape.
+The preprocessing, denoising, motion correction, NNDSVD, and watershed steps all serve to place the algorithm close to the right answer before the expensive optimization begins.
+Because of this, over-tuning parameters in Steps 1–5 is generally not the best use of time.
+The CNMF will correct modest errors in initialization. **Focus your tuning energy on Steps 6, 7, and 8.**

+**Steps 6 and 8 are the most scientifically important.** These are where the actual temporal signals are estimated.
+Step 6 produces the first full CNMF solution; Step 8 refines it using the improved spatial footprints from Step 7.
+Both steps warrant careful parameter attention.
+Step 6 parameters have more leverage — changes there can produce substantially different results because the algorithm has more room to move.
+Step 8 is where you get the final, cleanest traces, but parameter sensitivity is subtler since the solution is already near convergence.

+**Step 7 governs spatial appearance.** If you care about how the spatial footprints look — for figures, presentations, or ROI definition — tune Step 7 parameters.
+But recognize that for most scientific conclusions drawn from miniscope data, the spatial map is a reference, not the result.
+Neurons in miniscope data may not fully illuminate even if GCaMP is expressed there, depending on lens position, focal plane, expression level, and vasculature.
+The shape you see is where reliable signal is coming from, not necessarily the full anatomical extent of the cell.

+**On neuron counts and sparse brain regions:** If you are recording from a region with relatively few neurons (e.g., 20–30 per session), this is likely a true reflection of your data rather than a failure of the pipeline.
+Adding more components to capture a marginal signal is a genuine tradeoff: every additional component you include must be "paid for" by subtracting from the noise and background estimates in the CNMF model.
+In a recording with 20 bright neurons, forcing detection of 2–3 additional dim candidates risks introducing noise into the traces of all 20 existing neurons.
+High-quality signals from 20 neurons can be more scientifically valuable than noisy signals from 25.

+**On parameter generalizability:** Default and suggested parameters are good starting points, but they were developed with specific data in mind.
+Your optimal parameters will depend on your brain region, calcium indicator (e.g., GCaMP6f vs GCaMP8f have different kinetics), lens numerical aperture, recording duration, and expected neuronal density.
+Treat the parameter suggestions as an informed first guess, and interpret the diagnostic plots at each stage as your evidence for whether to adjust.

+---

 ## Tips and Best Practices

 1. **Start small**: Test parameters on 10% of your data before running the full pipeline